joseeden/joeden/docs/022-Data-Engineering/004-Joining-Data/007-Subqueries-in-SQL.md

 ## Using Subqueries in SQL

-Subqueries are a powerful tool in SQL that allow you to nest queries within other queries, providing more flexibility and control over your data retrieval processes.
+Subqueries in SQL allows you to nest queries within other queries.
+This provides more flexibility and control over your data retrieval processes.
 They are often used to filter and manipulate data efficiently.

 ### Semi Join